 My duties as the show's lyricist have been fulfilled by this point, but I'm awake at 2 AM because I'm sharing a one-bedroom apartment with the other three members of the music team: composer A.J.
 Holmes, music director Justin Fischer and orchestrator Andrew Fox.
 Sleeping arrangements might be a challenge if all four of us went to sleep at the same time.
 But nervous excitement — and pressing deadlines — have kept us sleeping in shifts.

+This overcrowded musical commune is a stark contrast from how most of this show was written.
+I joke that Twisted is the musical that group chat "Google Hangout" built.
+Though I've known my partner A.J.
+Holmes forever, I didn't meet my other collaborators until the first read-through exactly one month ago.
 A.J. and I grew up around the corner from each other.
 He was my sister's best friend, my surrogate brother and a constant presence in my house.
 He wrote piano arrangements for musicals I wrote in college, and in the last seven years, we haven't had a single conversation that didn't end with our enthusiastic reaffirmation that someday we'd love to work together as a real composer-lyricist team.
 With Twisted, it seems the stars have finally aligned, and this project feels like the very satisfying end (or rather, beginning) of a story long in the making.

 I met Matt Lang, Nick Lang and Eric Kahn Gale via video chat back in January.
 By that point, I had already read their outline of the show and first partial draft of the script and written lyrics for four songs.
 While they worked on the book in Chicago, I wrote lyrics in New York, and A.J. composed music in California, then Arizona, then Pennsylvania (A.J. is also a prolific working actor).
 For two glorious months, A.J. lived a mere ten-minute walk from my apartment, and it was then that we crafted the show's most intricate group numbers together.